ramnes/notion-sdk-py/README.md

 [Notion API](https://developers.notion.com/).**

-It is meant to be a Python version of the reference [JavaScript SDK](https://github.com/makenotion/notion-sdk-js), so usage should be pretty similar between both. 😊
+It is meant to be a Python version of the reference [JavaScript SDK](https://github.com/makenotion/notion-sdk-js), so usage should be very similar between both. 😊 (If not, please open an issue or PR!)

 > 📢 **Announcement** (04-11-2023) — Release 2.1.0 is out!
 It adds new helpers,
 > more tests (100% coverage, yay!) and support for Python 3.12.
 Also, we're out